Neutrino System Base Token (NSBT) 1-Day Volume Tops $53,506.00

-Neutrino System Base Token (CURRENCY:NSBT) traded down 2.3% against the U.S. dollar during the twenty-four hour period ending at 21:00 PM Eastern on October 10th.
-Neutrino System Base Token has a market capitalization of $255,020.38 and approximately $53,506.00 worth of Neutrino System Base Token was traded on exchanges in the last 24 hours.
-In the last week, Neutrino System Base Token has traded down 29.2% against the U.S. dollar.
-One Neutrino System Base Token coin can currently be purchased for about $2.19 or 0.00016176 BTC on cryptocurrency exchanges.
+Neutrino System Base Token (CURRENCY:NSBT) traded down 2.3% against the dollar during the 24 hour period ending at 8:00 AM ET on October 17th.
+Neutrino System Base Token has a market cap of $255,020.38 and approximately $53,506.00 worth of Neutrino System Base Token was traded on exchanges in the last 24 hours.
+One Neutrino System Base Token coin can currently be purchased for approximately $2.19 or 0.00016176 BTC on major cryptocurrency exchanges.
+In the last seven days, Neutrino System Base Token has traded 29.2% lower against the dollar.

 - stETH (Lido) (STETH) traded 3.2% higher against the dollar and now trades at $3,479.19 or 0.06807369 BTC.